 All research using human material must comply with the Human Tissue Act (2004) and with the Human Materials Policy and Ethical Guidelines.
-This means that, where appropriate, consent and ethical approval must be obtained from research participants before using their samples, and ethical approval from the National Research Ethics Service (NRES) must be obtained for the storage and use of material that contains human cells (defined in the Act as ‘relevant material’), at the Sanger Institute.
+This means that, where appropriate, consent and ethical approval must be obtained from research participants before using their samples, and ethical approval from a Health Research Authority – Research Ethics Committee must be obtained for the storage and use of material that contains human cells (defined in the Act as ‘relevant material’), at the Sanger Institute.

 The regulations for working with human materials, i.e. DNA, RNA, tissue and human-derived cell-lines, can be complex.
 This is because the legislation covering the use of human tissues requires researchers to have donor consent and ethical approval, but these requirements vary according the circumstances in which the sample was collected, the type of sample and the use to which it is being put.

 Researchers at the Institute are expected to contact the Research Governance Office for advice when considering research using human material, even if the material will be purchased from a commercial vendor.

 Projects using human material must be registered on the HuMFre system and the Sample Custodian (individual whom holds the Research Ethics Committee approval associated with the material) must complete and authorise the form before it can be signed off and material can be brought onto campus.
 This does not negate any requirements for a legal agreement to cover the transfer of material.

 All projects using and storing material containing human cells must be approved by an Health Research Authority – Research Ethics Committee (REC).
 Material can only be used and stored for the duration of the ethical approval.
 Such material can only be used in future projects where there is existing and appropriate REC approval for those projects.